-SECTION 1 Introduction 99 Section 1.1 What to do if you have a problem or concern 99 Section 1.2 What about the legal terms?
-99 SECTION 2 You can get help from government organizations that are 100 Section 2.1 not connected with us Section 2.1 Where to get more information and personalized assistance 100 SECTION 3 To deal with your problem, which process should you use?
+SECTION 1 Introduction Section 1.1 What to do if you have a problem or concern Section 1.2 What about the legal terms?
+SECTION 2 You can get help from government organizations that are not connected with us100 Section 2.1 Where to get more information and personalized assistance 100 SECTION 3 To deal with your problem, which process should you use?
 100 Section 3.1 Should you use the process for coverage decisions and appeals?
-Or should you use the process for making complaints? .
-100 COVERAGE D ECISIONS AND APPEALS 101 SECTION 4 A guide to the basics of coverage decisions and appeals 101 Section 4.1 Asking for coverage decisions and making appeals: the big picture 101 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal .
-102 SECTION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal 103 Section 5.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug .
-103 Section 5.2 What is an exception?
-105 Section 5.3 Important things to know about asking for exceptions 107 Section 5.4 Step-by-step: How to ask for a coverage decision, including an exception 107 Section 5.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) Section 5.6 Step-by-step: How to make a Level 2 Appeal .
-113 SECTION 6 Taking your appeal to Level 3 and beyond 116 Section 6.1 Levels of Appeal 3, 4, and 5 for Part D Drug Requests 116 MAKING COM PLAINTS 117 SECTION 7 How to make a complaint about quality of care, waiting times, customer service, or other concerns 117 Section 7.1 What kinds of problems are handled by the complaint process? .
+Or should you use the process for making complaints?
+COVERAGE D ECISIONS AND APPEALS101 SECTION 4 A guide to the basics of coverage decisions and appeals 101 Section 4.1 Asking for coverage decisions and making appeals: the big picture 101 Section 4.2 How to get help when you are asking for a coverage decision or making an appeal SECTION 5 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal103 Section 5.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug Section 5.2 What is an exception?
+Section 5.3 Important things to know about asking for exceptions Section 5.4 Step-by-step: How to ask for a coverage decision, including an exception 107 Section 5.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) Section 5.6 Step-by-step: How to make a Level 2 Appeal SECTION 6 Taking your appeal to Level 3 and beyond116 Section 6.1 Levels of Appeal 3, 4, and 5 for Part D Drug Requests MAKING COM PLAINTS SECTION 7 How to make a complaint about quality of care, waiting times, customer service, or other concerns Section 7.1 What kinds of problems are handled by the complaint process?
 117